Application data

 .NET Core ASP.NET Core Identity C# Entity Framework Core Visual Studio

-I will show how you can seed your .NET Core applications.
+In today’s post I will be discussing how you can seed data into a .NET Core application.

-Seeding is just pre-populating your application with data that allows your application to minimally function when initially started.
+Seeding is an initialization task within the application that involves pre-populating your application with data that allows your application to minimally function when initially started.

-There are three categories of data that can be seeded in the application:
+There are four categories of data that can be seeded in the application:

 1. User account data.